How to Read Contactless EMV Cards

 • The response has the card PDOL tag.
 To our experience, If this is a virtual card application within Google Pay or Apple Pay, the response most likely has the card PDOL tag.

-Step 4.
+Step 6.
 Execute Generate AC command.
 Visa does not require this.
 Mastercard and Interac – does.

-After that, you should either instruct your NFC reader to turn off the electromagnetic field, to prevent potential card damage.
+After that, you should instruct your NFC reader to turn off the electromagnetic field, to prevent potential card damage.

-Step 5.
+Step 7.
 Find card PAN.
 It can be either in GPO Response, or in records you have read.
 It may be located in the following tags:

 • PAN (tag “5A”)